RFI Detection and Identification at OVRO Using Pseudonymetry: Experimental Setup

-\textbf{Transmitter:} A Universal Software Radio Peripheral (USRP) B210 was used as the secondary user (SU) transmitter.
-The device was connected to a Bicolog 20300 broadband antenna, operating over the 20\,MHz–3\,GHz frequency range.
-During the experiment, the SU transmitted at a center frequency of 1410\,MHz with a sample rate of 6\,MHz.
-The transmit gain was varied between 10\,dB and 32\,dB to emulate different interference scenarios.
+A USRP B210 was used as the cooperative secondary transmitter.
+It was connected to a Bicolog 20300 broadband antenna (20~MHz--3~GHz).
+The transmitter operated at 920~MHz with sample rate 6~MHz.
+TX gain varied from 10~dB to 32~dB.

-\textbf{Receiver:} The passive receiver was the Deep Synoptic Array (DSA-110), which covers the 1280–1530\,MHz band.
-The system provided an observation bandwidth of 76.77\,MHz, subdivided into 853 channels with a resolution of 90\,kHz each.
-This configuration allowed high-resolution monitoring of the spectrum around the protected 1410\,MHz hydrogen line, where passive scientific observations are especially sensitive.

-This setup ensured that pseudonymetry was tested in a realistic coexistence scenario, where transmissions from the SU overlapped in frequency with ongoing astronomical observations.